BuiltonDev/builton-demo-store/guides/productImport/README.md

 ### Installing

 1. Navigate to `guides/productImport` in the terminal
-2. `npm i`
-3. `npm run import`
+2. `npm run import` - it will install dependencies
-4. You will be prompt to insert your API key an Service Account key.
+3. You will be prompt to insert your API key an Service Account key.
 You can get both from your BuiltOn dashboard account, by navigating to Settings.
 Copy the API key and generate new Service Account key if you don't have one.
-5. The script will import your products.
+4. The script will import your products.

 _Note: To get ML recommendations, you will need to train your models and replace the ID's in their respective API calls in the Demo Store._